 Design & Features

-The Blufree is built relatively durably, although I wouldn’t particularly feel comfortable having it thrown around in the back of a truck like some other speakers can withstand.
-I’d feel more at ease using this speaker around the house inside and out rather than taking it out to the beach, lake or river.
+The Blufree is built relatively durably, although I wouldn’t feel comfortable throwing it around in a truck like some other speakers can withstand.
+I’d feel more at ease using this speaker around the house inside and out rather than taking it out to the beach, lake, or river.
 The control panel on the unit provides control over all music playback functions, including play/pause, skip/rewind, and volume up/down, as well as LED lighting modes and power, of course.

 As for sound quality, this Blufree speaker can get reasonably loud, although I wouldn’t power a house party using this speaker.
-For casual use around the pool or for a small gathering, this speaker has enough power to drive some beats and get the dancefloor open.
+This speaker has enough power to drive some beats and get the dancefloor open for casual use around the pool or for a small gathering.

-Regarding the actual sonic quality of this speaker, I was surprised by the low-end response of this speaker; while it wasn’t exactly bone-rattling bass, for a speaker of this size, price, and plastic build, I certainly didn’t expect the warm-ish lower midrange and relatively fat bass I received.
+Regarding the sonic quality of this speaker, I was surprised by the low-end response of this speaker; At the same time, it wasn’t exactly bone-rattling bass for a speaker of this size, price, and plastic build.
+I certainly didn’t expect the warm-ish lower midrange and relatively fat bass I received.
 The high end seemed a little ‘tinny’ although this was to be expected, and the speaker could reach decent listening levels before some distortion occurred.
 However, the sound quality did fall apart a little at such volumes.

-Overall, for the shockingly low price of this speaker, I can’t say I’m disappointed.
+Overall, I can’t say I’m disappointed with the shockingly low price of this speaker.
 However, I’d rather spend a little more and get some extra features and improved sound quality.